Induct David Cassidy into Rock & Roll Hall of Fame

 David has written, and sung, everything from ballads to rock, jazz to pop and while his musical work on Broadway, London’s West End and Las Vegas along with his composition of tv themes cannot be underestimated showing his incredible versatility, it is his unique contribution to rock and roll which is what this is all about.

 That says a great deal about his appeal and popularity, of course, but his longevity in the business is unlikely to be matched by many of today’s solo artists.
-It would be just fitting, and so right, for a great American such as David, to be inducted into the Rock ‘n Roll Hall of Fame where his part in rock history can be cemented.
-Historically, David’s contribution to music over the past 40 years, has to be recognised.
+It would be just fitting, and so right, for a great American such as David, to be inducted into the Rock ‘n' Roll Hall of Fame where his part in rock history can be cemented.
+Historically, David’s contribution to music over more than 40 years, has to be recognised.

 His music, lyrics and production have been long-lasting in the industry.
 Working with Kim Carnes and Dave Ellingson his solo career took on another dimension with the Rock Me Baby album but it was his Dreams Are Nuthin’ More Than Wishes third solo album which set new standards and was in the best seller lists in Germany, the UK, Australia and South Africa as a more mature David Cassidy emerged showing the genius in him which made the unexpected in his music sound inevitable.